 Meridian is committed to ensuring that members have transitions from one environment to the next.
 The transition coordination process assures the right systems and supports are in place to complete successful transitions for members with additional needs at the time of discharge.
 The member is reminded at each point of transition through the continuum of care that his/her consistent point of contact at the plan is the Meridian Care Coordinator.
-Providers can expect to receive notification when members enrolled in Care Coordination experience a transition so you can participate in the ICT, updates to the IPoC, and also ensuring the member has a visit with you or the appropriate specialist within seven days or 14 days of discharge.
+Providers can expect to receive notification when members enrolled in Care Coordination experience a transition so you can participate in the ICT and ensure the member has a visit scheduled with you or the appropriate specialist after discharge.

-The Start Smart for Your Baby® (SSFB)
+Start Smart for Your Baby® (SSFB)

-The Start Smart for Your Baby® (SSFB) maternity program is an evidenced-based program that leverages advanced analytics to identify and engage members to improve obstetrical and pediatric care services, reduce pregnancy-related complications, premature deliveries, low birth weight deliveries, and infant disease.
-To accomplish this, SSFB incorporates the concepts of care management, care coordination, disease management, and health education in an effort to improve the health of pregnant birthing parents and their newborns.
+Start Smart for Your Baby (SSFB) maternity program is an evidenced-based program that leverages advanced analytics to identify and engage members to improve obstetrical and pediatric care services, reduce pregnancy-related complications, premature deliveries, low birth weight deliveries, and infant disease.
+To accomplish this, SSFB incorporates the concepts of care management, care coordination, disease management, and health education to improve the health of pregnant birthing parents and their newborns.

-The key program driver of the SSFB program consists of pregnancy risk stratification, which helps to identify pregnant members who are at elevated risk for having babies with adverse birth outcomes.
+The key driver of the SSFB program is pregnancy risk stratification, which helps to identify pregnant members who are at elevated risk for having babies with adverse birth outcomes.
 As a result of risk stratification and care management engagement, there are several important improvements to key outcomes such as: